 By default, access to Notification Center and Control Center is available system-wide on iOS, meaning that you can access both features from the Lock screen, from the Home screen, and from any app.
 These two features are very convenient, but can also represent a security or privacy concern.
 With that in mind, iDB reader Eric asked us this morning on Twitter how to disable both grabbers for Notification and Control Center on the Lock screen.
 In this post we will show you how to do just that.

-How to disable Notification Center on the Lock screen
+Disable Notification Center and Control Center on the Lock screen

-Unlike what you might expect, you won’t find settings for Notification Center Lock screen access in the Notification Center tab of the Settings app.
-Instead, it is tucked in the Touch ID & Passcode tab, most likely because of the security and privacy concerns I mentioned above.
+Unlike what you might expect, these settings are tucked away in the Touch ID & Passcode section of your Settings, most likely because of the security and privacy concerns I mentioned above.

-Step 4: Turn off the Today and Notifications View toggles.
+4) Turn off the Today View, Notification Center, and Control Center toggles.

-Once this is done, you won’t be able to access Notification Center from the Lock screen.
-To revert it back to its original state, just follow the same directions and turn Today and Notifications View back on.
+Once this is done, you won’t be able to access Notification Center or Control Center from the Lock screen.
+To revert them back to their original states, just follow the same directions to turn them back on.